|

 MADE in USA

-DOUBLE BRAID polyester.
+DOUBLE BRAID high performance polyester flagpole rope.
 Same great resistance to moisture, sunlight

 UV, and abrasion that you expect in a polyester fiber.
-But now
+Great

-available in a double braid construction which is like a rope within
+tightly-braided jacket over a braided core is like a rope within

 a rope.
 Double braid construction gives you about TWICE the breaking

-strength of our solid braid polyester halyard.
-He-Man HalyardTM
+strength of standard solid braid polyester halyard.
+This product

-is MADE in USA.
-This product is clearly for someone who wants to up
+is clearly for someone who wants to get the best

 |